- 3 Sep 2020

 The following recommendations apply for all home moves in the rented sector :

-- Viewings should not be conducted in properties where tenants are showing symptoms or self-isolating, or in quarantine following arrival into the country, or where it has been determined that they are shielding.
+Viewings should not be conducted in properties where tenants are showing symptoms or self-isolating, or in quarantine following arrival into the country.
 Where there is no alternative, landlord staff and agents can accompany landlords and prospective tenants on physical viewings but should seek to minimise contact with prospective tenants and home occupiers at all times and follow government guidelines on physical distancing and the use of face coverings.

-- Landlords should ask whether any member of a tenant’s household is showing symptoms, or has been asked to self-isolate, or is shielding before going ahead with any visits to properties.
+Landlords should ask whether any member of a tenant’s household is showing symptoms, or has been asked to self-isolate, before going ahead with any visits to properties.
 This applies as well to households of multiple occupation (HMOs) with common areas.

 - Where an unaccompanied viewing is being carried out, agents and landlords should make sure that tenants and prospective tenants clearly understand how the viewing should be conducted safely and that they should comply with health guidance including physical distancing.